Skip to Content

 19. “We also assign a specific adult to watch each child at all times,” Lanin says.
 “Don’t assume the other parent is watching them because they might be assuming the same thing!”

-summer travel safety includes a plan to preclude getting lost
+Summer travel safety includes a plan to preclude getting lost

 Make Sure Kids Have Your Phone Number